Sensaphone/ValuStor/README.md

 ScyllaDB is an eventually-consistent database, which is perfect for a cache.
 Memcached makes no guarantees that a key will return a value that was previously stored.
 When a memcached node goes down that data is lost.
 ScyllaDB, on the other hand, will almost always return something, even if it is an older version.
-Inconsistencies can be repaired and resolved easily and happen with much less frequency.
+Inconsistencies can be repaired and resolved easily.

 ScyllaDB also supports tunable consistency.
 This project makes use of this by seeking high levels of consistency, but allowing for lower levels of consistency in exchange for availability.
 It is possible